 v208 Births in the last five years

 v416 Heard of oral rehydration

 v005 Women's individual sample weight

-For percentage, 100 times the quotient of the numerator divided by the denominator.
+For percentage, the numerator divided by the denominator, multiplied by 100.

 "Don't know" or missing responses on whether heard of or used ORS are excluded from the numerator, assuming that the respondent does not know about ORS.